-Goodwill impairment The Company recognized goodwill impairments of \$31.1 million in fiscal year 2015 and \$2.9 million in fiscal year 2013.
+Goodwill impairment The Company recognized goodwill impairments of \$32.0 million in fiscal year 2015 and \$2.9 million in fiscal year 2013.
 Fiscal year 2015 triggering events including continued deterioration in macroeconomic conditions, decline in market capitalization, continued operating losses, lower forecasted revenue and cash flows, and the overall decline in the Company's net sales, required the Company to test its goodwill for impairment.
-As a result of the goodwill impairment evaluations, a goodwill impairment charge of \$10.6 million was taken for 100% of the goodwill in the CSG segment and a charge of \$20.5 million was taken for 100% of the goodwill in the IBW segment.
-The goodwill impairment in fiscal year 2013 was the result of the Company's annual impairment testing and related to the former Westell reporting unit.
+As a result of the goodwill impairment evaluations, a goodwill impairment charge of \$11.5 million was taken for 100% of the goodwill in the CSG reporting unit and a charge of \$20.5 million was taken for 100% of the goodwill impairment in fiscal year 2013 was the result of the Company's annual impairment testing and related to the former Westell reporting unit.
 No goodwill impairment was recorded in fiscal year 2014.